-- Behave in a reasonable manner and with due consideration towards their flatmates and the student tenants of neighbouring flats within the property; - Adhere to guidelines relating to noise disturbance; - Behave in a reasonable, courteous and fair manner in all the dealings with the provider and the staff on site; - Behave in a reasonable, courteous and fair manner towards local residents who live in close proximity to the property.
+- behave in a reasonable manner and with due consideration towards their flatmates and the student tenants of neighbouring flats within the property - guidelines relating to noise disturbance should be adhered - behave in a reasonable, courteous and fair manner in all the dealings with the provider and the staff on site - behave in a reasonable, courteous and fair manner towards local residents who live in close proximity to the property properties.
+Although Manchester Student Homes does not investigate any alleged breaches of this Section of the Code it is understood that the continued success of this initiative is dependent upon Student Tenants accepting their responsibilities as contained herein.

 The clauses contained within this Section of the Code have been agreed between Manchester Student Homes, the Higher Education establishments and the Student Unions.
-They are viewed as a useful guide through whom you can reduce the risk of encountering any disruption to your stay within the larger student properties.
-Although Manchester Student Homes does not investigate any alleged breaches of this Section of the Code, it is understood that the continued success of this initiative is dependent upon Student Tenants accepting their responsibilities as contained herein.
+They are viewed as a useful guide through whom you can reduce the risk of encountering any disruption to your stay within the larger student